nedap/deidentify/README.md

 #### Masking or Replacing Annotations

-Often, it is desirable to remove the sensitive annotations from the documents. `deidentify` implements two strategies:
+`deidentify` implements two strategies to remove sensitive annotations from the documents: masking and surrogates.

+##### Masking

-1. **Masking:** replace annotations with placeholders.
+Use masking to replace annotations with placeholders.
 Example: `Jan Jansen -> [Name]`
-1. **Surrogates [experimental]:** replace annotations with random but realistic alternatives.
-Example: `Jan Jansen -> Bart Bakker`.
-The surrogate replacement strategy follows [Stubbs et al. (2015)](https://doi.org/10.1007/978-3-319-23633-9_27).

-##### Masking
-Continuing from the example above, this is how to mask annotations:

 ```py
 from deidentify.util import mask_annotations